sidv11/sidv11/README.md

 | My own cleaning pipeline | Wrote 12 tests specifically because I don't trust myself.
 Correctly. |
 | Docker | "Works on my machine."
 Exactly the problem. |

-*⭐️ If any of the projects above are useful, or you just liked the jokes about Germany, a star helps more than you'd think.*
+*⭐ If you find a project useful, feel free to leave a star or open an issue.*

 </details>